volterraedge/terraform-provider-volterra/docs/resources/volterra_bgp.md

     // One of the arguments from this list "external internal" must be set

     external {
-      // One of the arguments from this list "subnet_begin_offset subnet_end_offset from_site default_gateway address" must be set
+      // One of the arguments from this list "address subnet_begin_offset subnet_end_offset from_site default_gateway" must be set
-      from_site = true
+      default_gateway = true
       asn             = "asn"

       family_inet {
-        // One of the arguments from this list "enable disable" must be set disable = true
+        // One of the arguments from this list "enable disable" must be set enable = true
       }

-      // One of the arguments from this list "interface interface_list inside_interfaces outside_interfaces" must be set outside_interfaces = true
+      // One of the arguments from this list "inside_interfaces outside_interfaces interface interface_list" must be set

+      interface {
+        name      = "test1"
+        namespace = "staging"
+        tenant    = "acmecorp"
+      }
       port = "port"
     }
   }

   where {
-    // One of the arguments from this list "virtual_site site" must be set
+    // One of the arguments from this list "site virtual_site" must be set

     site {
       network_type = "network_type"